-Prerequisite: Painting 1
+Prerequisite: A "C" or higher in Painting 1

 This course is a continuation of Painting 1.
 Emphasis will be placed on problem-solving as well as the expressive and inventive quality of the work.
 Special attention is paid to enhancing the ability to conceptualize, invent and express visual ideas using line, color, form, abstract thinking skills and various painting techniques.
 Working from observation as well as imagination will be stressed.
 Watercolor and acrylic paints will be mainly used in this course.
 Students must supply most of their own materials.